Randy Renfrow: Craftsman Truck Series

-Renfrow would once again finish 30th in points during 1999.
-He started off his season by replacing the injured Rick Carelli in his #6 RE/MAX Chevy.
-However, in three starts, Renfrow only managed a best finish of 15th at I-70, before Carelli came back.
+Renfrow would once again finish thirtieth in points during 1999.
+He started off his season by replacing the injured Rick Carelli in his No. 6 RE/MAX Chevy for Chesrown Racing.
+However, in three starts, Renfrow only managed a best finish of fifteenth at I-70, before Carelli came back.
 Renfrow then moved back to the #41 Dodge, now owned by TKO Motorsports.
 He ran solidly in his six starts for that team.
 In his first start for the team, he started on the outside pole at Michigan, before finishing 26th.
-After that, he had five straight top-20 finishes to close out the year.
-This included a 9th at Richmond, matching his career best.
+After that, he had five straight top-twenty finishes to close out the year.
+This included a ninth at Richmond, matching his career best.

 The late season for TKO earned Renfrow the full ride in 2000.
-In fourteen starts for the team, Renfrow managed four top-10s.
-This included his first career top-5 and eventual best career finish of fifth at Mesa Marin.
+In fourteen starts for the team, Renfrow managed four top-tens.
+This included his first career top-five and eventual best career finish of fifth at Mesa Marin.
 Oddly, after the race at Milwaukee, Renfrow was released in favor of Jamie McMurray.
-Renfrow was 15th at that time in points, but only raced one more time in 2000.
-That was for Conely Motorsports at Texas, where he finished 30th.
+Renfrow was fifteenth at that time in points, but only raced one more time in 2000.
+That was for Conely Motorsports at Texas, where he finished thirtieth.

 Renfrow returned to the series for three races in 2003.
-He drove the #66 MLB Motorsports Dodge in all three starts.
+He drove the No. 66 MLB Motorsports Dodge in all three starts.
 However, the team was low-budget and the best Renfrow managed was 25th at Dover, even though he did not finish that race or any other of his 2003 starts.

 Renfrow has not raced in major NASCAR since.
-He continues to race Late Model cars occasionally at Wake County Speedway (Raleigh, N.C.), owns Randy Renfrow Race Cars, and is a crew chief in late model racing for Coulter Motorsports.
+He continues to race Late Model cars occasionally at Wake County Speedway in Raleigh, North Carolina, owns Randy Renfrow Race Cars, and is a crew chief in late model racing for Coulter Motorsports.